 Since evil is reframed in the reality of Christ and we have power in his resurrection life that affects the here and now, we can certainly love, forgive and pray for those who hurt us!
 These are not always immediate.
 Too often in the Christian community, we attack those who are being crushed or are recovering from trauma with an added moral requirement of forgiveness.
 Sadly, empathy, compassion, and safety (mental health included!) come after a knee jerk reaction to ask if they have forgiven X person!
 It says that we value the aggressor over the person hurt by them.
 Jesus opposed the powerful and sat with and healed the suffering.

 When one is ready (it may be sooner rather than later depending on the level of trauma and/or sanctification), forgive and pray for your adversary.
 Pray for their healing and the renewing of their heart and mind alongside your prayers for vindication and salvation.
 Be kind where it will not put you in harm's way (though there are those extraordinary circumstances where you will put yourself in harm's way for the Gospel) and do not seek revenge.
 Tactically, we are at a disadvantage here in not responding in kind (fewer maneuver options), but ultimately we gain more by refraining and instead, praying.
 Yet, DO oppose their evil behavior boldly as a representative of Christ.
-DO expose them if able.
+DO expose them if able if they will not leave you or another alone.
 DO be smart and calculate your own losses.
 You are dearly loved by God.
 Selfishness is in choosing yourself at the expense or harm of others, NOT in defending yourself from their evil.
 If someone slights you, turn the other cheek, if they actively hunt and exploit you and you can get out of it, follow Paul's sentiment towards slaves in 1 Corinthians 7 and get your freedom if you are able!